cherryisaac/Snake-Game/README.md

 The goal of the player:
 - To collect as many apples as possible

-Latest Update 1/29/23:
+Latest Update 1/29/23 - 1/30/23:
-- Added Options Menu with choices to change speed of snake and color (more options will be added soon!)
+- Added Options Menu with choices to change speed of snake and color (and more!)
+- Added sound effects and music

 Functionality:
 - The arrows control the snake